 A common myth is a belief that HPV only impacts females, but it is false.
 HPV does not discriminate by gender and can be spread by and given to both males and females.
 Women should begin screening for cervical cancer through a Pap test every three years when they turn 21 and should have an HPV test every five years after they turn 30.
 There is currently no screening or testing recommended for men.

 What is the HPV Vaccine and What Does It Prevent?

 To be the most effective, the vaccine should be administered at age 11 or 12 before the child is sexually active.
 However, the vaccine is recommended and safe to receive until the age of 26.
-For those under the age of 14, the HPV vaccine is given through a series of two shots administered six to twelve months apart.
-For those over the age of 15, the HPV vaccine is given through a series of three shots, administered during a six-month timeframe.
+For those under the age of 15, the HPV vaccine is given through a series of two shots administered six to twelve months apart.
+For those 15 years or older, the HPV vaccine is given through a series of three shots, administered during a six-month timeframe.
 If your child has not received their HPV vaccine, consult their primary care doctor at their next appointment.